 It shouldn’t be a surprise that you’re not good enough for the job.
 In fact, it’s the most likely outcome.
 As a founder, you put things out into the world hoping they will take off, and repeatedly get kicked in the face by reality.
 So you slowly learn to see everything objectively, except yourself.
 Seeing your insufficiency exposed is the hardest pill to swallow.
 But you have to swallow it, what else can you do?

 The final step in becoming an entrepreneur is to step outside your bodymind, and take a good look at yourself: the system building the system, objectively.
 See all your flaws and shortcomings and tendencies and fears and apprehensions.
-The purposes is not to necessarily “fix” them all.
+The purpose is not to necessarily “fix” them all.
 You can’t get rid of them all, and some of them are desirable, or even necessary for success, for they make you who you are.
 But being aware of the truth, and accepting your reality as it is is a precondition for progress.

 God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.